 Depression, better known as major depressive disorder, is a common but serious medical illness.
 It affects the way you act, think and feel.
-There are a few kinds of depression including:
+Major depressive disorder alone affects more than 17 million people in the U.S., but there are various types of depression, including:

 - Major depression

 - Bipolar disorder